 If I was choosing for my guests I would choose Khwai because of the remarkable wildlife and the combination of Okavango Delta landscape and typical African Savannah.
-If I was to choose for myself I guess it would have to be Cwikumba Pans in eastern Chobe.
+If I was to choose for myself I guess it would have to be Chikumba Pans in eastern Chobe.
 Few people go there and as a result the wildlife is very skittish but my first love is the wilderness and the tranquility of being away from everyone else.
 There is nothing like sitting in absolute silence at a waterhole for five hours letting Africa come to you.

 What is the most unusual sighting that you’ve had whilst on safari?

-If we exclude the family of Mozambican refugees that I found seeking refuge from a pride of lions in a tree, I would have to say it was a leopard stalking and killing a crocodile.
+If we exclude the family of Mozambican refugees that I found seeking refuge from a pride of lion in a tree, I would have to say it was a leopard stalking and killing a crocodile.
 As a young man in my twenties I was convinced I would be retired by the time I'd seen anything like this, and without warning there was a blur of spots, a huge splash and a stone dead crocodile being dragged from the water.

 How did you come to set up the Okavango Guiding School?

 In Kruger National Park I was immensely privileged to do my weapons training with the late and legendary Bruce Bryden.
 We trained until our hands were blistered by working the bolt action and the bruises on our shoulders had bruises of their own from the recurring recoil from the heavy caliber weapons.
 Many years later I was standing between a group of researchers who were busy collaring a large male lion and three cow elephant in full charge.
 To further complicate things there were nine wealthy Americans who had funded the research who were milling around watching their dollars at work.
-I had been watching the breeding herd for a while and they were unsettled by the smell of lions and humans from all directions.
+I had been watching the breeding herd for a while and they were unsettled by the smell of lion and humans from all directions.
 The lead cow came with murderous rage, followed by a couple of cows far less sure of themselves.
 Everything became silent and motion slowed considerably, in a split second all my training came back to me and with the calm of someone shooting a tin can off a wall, I dropped the lead cow with a concussion shot.
 The other two cows immediately split off on a tangent and I waited for the lead cow to stand up hoping that the non-fatal but brutal impact would change her mind.
 It did and within a couple of days the cow would show no ill effects from the encounter.
 Through the entire experience I felt the presence of Bruce over my left shoulder and I decided there and then that one day I wanted to do that for other guides.
 A week later I registered Okavango Guiding School.